 MA Anthropology, Southern Methodist University

-Megan's interests include the shifting patterns of health and disease in areas of environmental transition, social cohesion in times of disaster/upheaval, the use of policy as magic, the morality of cost-effectiveness, and political ecology.
+Megan studies resilience and political ecology of health.
+Her interests include the shifting patterns of health and disease in areas of environmental transition, social cohesion in times of disaster/upheaval, and the use of human-centered design to improve policy and programming in lower-resourced settings.